-Meghan DeRoma (b.
-1978, Chicago, IL, US,) is a visual artist from Los Angeles, CA, working in mixed media, installation, sculpture, and curation.
+Meghan DeRoma (she/her) is a visual artist from Los Angeles, CA, working in mixed media, installation, sculpture, and curation.

-Weaving research in archetype, mythology and conversations with natural beings into her work, she provokes curiosity in our respective roots and our relationship with other-than-human sentient beings.
-She is the co-founder and curator of Dorado 806 Projects, and experimental artist-run project space in Santa Monica, CA.
+Weaving research in archetype, mythology, and conversations with natural beings into her work, she provokes curiosity in our respective roots and our relationship with other-than-human sentient beings.
+She is the co-founder and curator of Dorado 806 Projects, an experimental artist-run project space in Santa Monica, CA.

 CV